 Detachment: Detachment is a sense of feeling disconnected from others and your environment.
 You will tend to remove yourself emotionally and physically from responsibilities such as calling in sick, stop returning calls or coming in late to work.

 Burnout is a slick thief that robs society of its best and brightest by taking their passion, their energy, and their eagerness and leaving them with weariness, frustration, and setback.
 The good news is burnout is not the end of the road.
-Once attended to, it can lead you to rediscover your passion and have a new sense of awareness.
+Once attended to, it can lead you to rediscover your passions, stay motivated, and have a new sense of awareness.
 If you become a victim of burnout, below are a few tips you can use to ignite that fire.

 You are a force to be reckoned with, a high achiever and a human.
 Go easy on yourself sometimes and know this, if you tackle burnout the way you tackle other challenges life throws your way, you will no doubt succeed.
 It's in your DNA!